microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/vignettes.md

 # {{ page.title }}

 In our Vignette sessions, we'll explore topics based on feedback, new releases, or frequently asked questions.
+Use the [modules](/PartnerResources/skilling/modern-analytics-academy/modules) section to explore the content by topic area.
 Newest releases are at the top:

 {% include series.md
     includetags="modern analytics academy|vignettes" includemethod="all"